-What generous is for you is up for you to decide.
+What generosity is for you is up to you to decide.
 For many in the West being generous will mean giving more than 10%.
 But we should note that Jesus isn’t looking for a certain amount.
 He’s looking for you to give generously.
 For the widow that was a few pennies.
 For others that might be millions.

 2. Give Joyfully